For a perfect girls’ getaway this fall, head to Elk + Avenue Hotel in Banff.

-A girls’ weekend is good for the soul.
+A girls’ trip is good for the soul.
 It’s time to reconnect with friends, let loose, and not think about work or the kids for a while.
 While you could wait for someone to get married or for that friend to visit from out of town, why not take off for the weekend with your BFF “just because”?
-And let’s face it, with online school and working from home, we could all use a short break from family right now.
-I was happy to ditch my WFH wardrobe and get dolled up for a couple days too.
+I was happy to ditch my WFH (work from home) wardrobe and get dolled up for a couple days too.

 Farm + Fire Restaurant